 If you need to do some proper off-roading, make sure you buy a proper 4x4.
-By that, we mean one with a low-range transfer box that allows the car to crawl over tricky terrain at very slow speeds.
-All-terrain tyres are important, too – regular road tyres are all but useless when the going gets rough.
+By that, we mean one with a low-range gearbox that allows the car to crawl over tricky terrain at very slow speeds.
+Locking differentials, which All-terrain tyres are important, too – regular road tyres are all but useless when the going gets rough.

 9. When is a 4x4 not a 4x4?

 Answer: when it's a 4x2.
 There's been an increasing trend towards off-road-style cars that only have two-wheel drive.
-It's not only 'crossovers' or 'soft-roaders' like the Nissan Qashqai, Hyundai ix35 and Skoda Yeti that can be bought with front-wheel drive; some more traditional-style 4x4s, such as the Land Rover Freelander, Kia Sorento and Volvo XC60 are also available as 4x2s.
+It's not only 'crossovers' or 'soft-roaders' like the Nissan Qashqai that can be bought with front-wheel drive; some more traditional-style 4x4s, such as the Kia Sorento and Volvo XC60 are also available as 4x2s.

-There is also all-wheel drive (AWD) rather than 'permanent' 4x4s.
-This means power will only go to the rear axle when the car decides it is needed, and otherwise only power the front axle.
+There is also all-wheel drive (AWD) rather than 'permanent' four-wheel-drive.
+This means power will only go to the front or rear axle (depending on model) when the car decides it is needed, and otherwise only power the one axle.
 This should help fuel economy, but even so, an AWD car will be far from the most efficient vehicle on the road.
 More and more cars are being developed with AWD rather than permanent 4x4, such as the current Toyota RAV4.

-Of course, some benefits of a 4x4 remain, including the high seating position and better ground clearance, but you won't benefit from the extra traction of a proper 4x4.
+Of course, some benefits of a 4x4 remain in two-wheel-drive SUVs, including the high seating position and better ground clearance, but you won't benefit from improved traction.
 On the other hand, the purchase price is usually lower and fuel economy is often significantly better.